goncalomalmeida/devices/README.md

 * Using an in-memory database for tests (ideally we would set up a docker)

 # Possible improvements
-* Docker for building an image as opposed to having to install Java 11
 * More error handling on API calls
 * Add full test coverage
 * Javadoc